FriendsOfSymfony/FOSHttpCache/doc/index.rst

 to the caching proxy and to test your caching and invalidation setup.

 If you use Symfony2, have a look at the FOSHttpCacheBundle_.
-The bundle provides the Invalidator as a service, along with a number of Symfony2-specific features to help with caching and caching proxies.
+The bundle provides the Invalidator as a service, support for the built-in cache kernel of Symfony and a number of Symfony2-specific features to help with caching and caching proxies.

 Contents: